idtx314/mill_controller/README.md

 4. Connect your X-Carve and USB camera to your computer.
 Turn the X-Carve on using the switch at the back of the X-Controller.

+4. Secure the working material to the cutting board.
+Double sided tape is the most straightforward method of doing this.
+Clamps should not be used unless they can be kept out of the imaging area.
+On default settings your material should be an 11"x8.5" sheet of paper placed in the bottom left corner of the workspace, with its long side parallel to the x-axis.
+To change the material size, location, or orientation reference the [Launch Files, Nodes, and Arguments] section.

 4. Calibrate your workspace and the location of the material for imaging by following the instructions in the [Calibrating The Workspace and Material] section.
 If none of your calibration data has changed since the last time you calibrated, then you may skip this step and the most recent data will be used.

 5. Launch the mill controller by entering `roslaunch mill_controller mill_controller.launch`.